dotnet-mcp

 - Press

-Manual Configuration (for .NET 9 or source builds):
+Manual Configuration (for source builds or custom setups):

 Edit your VS Code settings (Ctrl+, or Cmd+,, search for "mcp"):